ethereum/ethereum-org-website/public/content/developers/tutorials/how-to-write-and-deploy-an-nft/index.md

     npx hardhat compile

 You might get a warning about SPDX license identifier not provided in source file , but no need to worry about that — hopefully everything else looks good!
-If not, you can always message in the [Alchemy discord](https://discord.gg/u72VCg3).
+You can check in the `artifacts/contracts/MyNFT.sol` directory for the compiled output - you should see two files: `MyNFT.json` and `MyNFT.dbg.json`.
+If not, you can always send message in the [Alchemy discord](https://discord.com/invite/alchemyplatform)!

 ## Step 15: Write our deploy script {#write-deploy}